 Am I eligible for Shared Ownership?

-If you want to take advantage of Shared Ownership, you need to ensure that you fulfil the following criteria:
+If you want to buy a Shared Ownership home, you need to ensure that you fulfil the following criteria:

 - Income: The buyer must have a household income that is less than £80,000 per year, or £90,000 per year in London